Refinance & Reduce Your Balance Faster:

 Two ways to make this happen:

 - Pay extra principle: Apply your monthly savings toward principle to shorten your loan term by several years.
 EXAMPLE: using the same loan terms from above, pay your $118/ month savings as extra toward principle and cut the loan from 30 to 24.33.

-- Refinance for a shorter term: Rates on 15-year loans are typically lower than 30-year loans, so a payment on a shorter term may still be within a comfortable range for you.
+- Refinance your mortgage for a shorter term: Rates on 15-year loans are typically lower than 30-year loans, so payment on a shorter term may still be within a comfortable range for you.

 Maximize Your Rate of Return Through Investments:

 If you deposit the $118 monthly saving form the example above into a tax deferred account earning 6% over time, it will grow to $81,852 in 25 years. if you use the savings to increase your 401K contribution with a 50% employer match, that figure would equal $122,782.
 Earning 6% on your money may be tough right now, yet historically, returns on a property balanced and diversified portfolio are 7% or better.

 Tap Into Your Equity.